 Mosaic Hop Pellets - 1 oz

 Mosaic Hop Pellets (also known as HBS 369) came into the brewing world by storm in 2012 and has become a favorite of brewers around the globe.
 Mosaic hops are known for their complex aroma and flavors.
-Often compared to Citra hops, as it has similar alpha content with a great oil profile.
+Mosaic beer hops are often compared to Citra hops, as they have similar alpha content with a great oil profile.
 They are the "daughter" of Simcoe hops and male Nugget hops.

-With it's exotic, fruity characteristics, we recommend these hop pellets for your American-style IPAs, saisons, wheats, and Brettanomyces-fermented beers.
+We carry Mosaic hops for sale right here at Homebrew Supply!
+With their exotic, fruity characteristics, we recommend these hop pellets for sale for your American-style IPAs, saisons, wheats, and Brettanomyces-fermented beers.

 Country of Origin: United States

 Commonly Found in: American-style IPAs, saisons, wheats, and Brett beers